What if awakening.

 They dissolve.

-And that's how we just sit without adding anything,
+And that's how we just sit without adding anything.

-Because it gives the mind nothing to get hold of.
+Profound practice because it gives the mind nothing to get hold of.

 And that's really what it's all about.